 - You can search for specific terms or even filter the results based on the date or the type of activity.
 This can help you narrow down the list to just your Chrome history.

-When the History file storing Chrome’s browser history is deleted, the best way to get it back is by using a data recovery tool.
+When the History file storing Chrome’s browser history is deleted, the best way to get it back is by using data recovery software.
 Software like that scans through the whole disk for deleted files, giving you the opportunity to restore your Google History to the way it was.

-- To begin, you are obviously going to need the application itself.
+- Download Disk Drill: To begin, you are obviously going to need the application itself.
 Head to the official site and download Disk Drill.

-- The setup file is small and should download in minutes.
+- Launch the installer: The setup file is small and should download in minutes.
 Use it to install Disk Drill on your computer.

-- Now run Disk Drill.
+- Install Disk Drill: Now run Disk Drill.
 You will be presented with a license agreement.
 Agree and continue.

-- After a couple of welcome screens, you will get to the main window.
+- Scan your drive: After a couple of welcome screens, you will get to the main window.
 Here you can see all the drives connected to your computer.
 Select your hard drive and hit the Search for lost data button.

-- Disk Drill will now start scanning.
+- View scan results in real-time: Disk Drill will now start scanning.
 You will be able to see how many files of each type are found by glancing at the sorted icons on the screen.
 Normally we would wait for the whole scan to finish, but since we are looking for one specific file we will click on Review found items.

-- The scanning will continue even as the current results are displayed on a new screen.
+- Look for the history file: The scanning will continue even as the current results are displayed on a new screen.
 You can change the file category from the left, and search for a file (or folder) from the right.
 Type ‘History’ in the search box and hit enter.

-- The results will be filtered based on your search results.
+- Select the history file: The results will be filtered based on your search results.
 Since the files are shown with their folder structure, it is easy to check if the correct file has been found.
 Chrome’s history file is stored in C:\Users\Username\AppData\Local\Google\Chrome\User Data\Default.
 This is what it would look like.
+Select the file.

-- Now you just have to select the file and click on the Recover button.
+- Recover your browser history: Click on the Recover button to restore the selected file.
 You can choose the destination to save the recovered file to.
 While it is preferable to save on somewhere other than the main drive, in this instance you can ignore it.
 Since we only need one file, there is nothing else to overwrite.

-- But just recovering the History file is not enough.
+- Overwrite your current history file with the restored one: But just recovering the History file is not enough.
 You need to navigate to C:\Users\Username\AppData\Local\Google\Chrome\User Data\Default (replace Username with your user name) and copy-paste the recovered file into it.
 This allows Google Chrome to load up the browsing history stored in the file.

 If you have deleted the history from Google Chrome, recovering it can be a bit more tricky.
 This is because Chrome does not actually delete the History file, but empties the contents of its database.
 This lost data cannot be recovered by a data recovery tool.